-I found nothing engaging, funny, or memorable about Sleeping With Other People.
+Nothing about Sleeping With Other People was engaging, funny, or memorable.
 The plot revolves around Jake and Lainey, who, sort of by chance, lost their virginity while in college and never really talked about it after that.
-Fast-forward 18 years, and they find themselves in each other’s lives again…at a sex-addicts-anonymous meeting.
+Fast-forward 18 years, and they find themselves in each other’s lives again at a sex-addicts-anonymous meeting.
 The commitment-phobe Jake has no problem sleeping with just about anyone, but as soon as any complications arise, he’s out the door.
-Jake (Sudeikis) is such a great-looking successful guy that he has women just flopping at his feet?
+Jake (Sudeikis) is a great-looking, successful guy with women flopping at his feet.
 Please.
-Lainey has problems of her own, entering into relationships with men who are already committed to somebody else.
-Her current obsession is with an engaged gynecologist Matthew (Adam Scott – Black Mass, The Secret Life of Walter Mitty).
-Her infatuation with him makes it impossible to break things off and begin anything with anyone else.
+Lainey has her problems, entering into relationships with men who have already committed to somebody else.
+Her current obsession is with an engaged gynecologist, Matthew (Adam Scott – Black Mass, The Secret Life of Walter Mitty).
+Her infatuation with him makes breaking things off and beginning anything with anyone else impossible.

 Plot 6/10